junxit/us-congress-bills-110/bill.md

 >     - **(D)** mental and behavioral health services;
 >     - **(E)** regular in-home visitation; or
 >     - **(F)** any other activity designed to help such parents become full partners in the education of their children.
->   - **(7)** Provide, with respect to each participating family, a family needs assessment that includes consultation with such parents about the benefits of parent involvement and about the activities described in paragraphs (5) through (8) in which such parents may choose to be involved (taking into consideration their specific family needs, work schedules, and other responsibilities).
+>   - **(7)** Provide, with respect to each participating family, a family needs assessment that includes consultation with such parents, in a manner and language that such parents can understand, about the benefits of parent involvement and about the activities described in paragraphs (5) through (8) in which such parents may choose to be involved (taking into consideration their specific family needs, work schedules, and other responsibilities).
->   - **(8)** Consider providing services to assist younger siblings of children participating in its Head Start program to obtain health services from other sources.
+>   - **(8)** Consider providing services to assist younger siblings of children participating in its Head Start program to obtain health, including mental health, services from other sources.
 >   - **(9)** Perform community outreach to encourage individuals previously unaffiliated with Head Start programs to participate in its Head Start program as volunteers.
 >   - **(10)**
 >     - **(A)** Inform custodial parents in single-parent families that participate in programs, activities, or services carried out or provided under this subchapter about the availability of child support services for purposes of establishing paternity and acquiring child support; and